akvo/wash-futures-explorer/docs/data_batch_processing.rst

 Step 2: Batch Run All Scenario Files
 ************************************

 #.
-1. Hover over "Scenario Analysis" and click on "Batch Run".
+Hover over "Scenario Analysis" and click on "Batch Run".
 #.
-2. In the page that appears, follow the steps in the screenshot below:
+In the page that appears, follow the steps in the screenshot below:
-   * 1. Unfold the folder **a User Defined Scenario** by clicking in the triangular icon on the left.
+   #.
+Unfold the folder **a User Defined Scenario** by clicking in the triangular icon on the left.
-   * 2. Select the scenario of interest.
+   #.
+Select the scenario of interest.
-   * 3. Change **Run Year** (the maximum is 2100).
+   #.
+Change **Run Year** (the maximum is 2100).
-   * 4. Click on **(S)elect**
+   #.
+Click on **Select**
 #.
-3. Wait until you see the text **International Futures has finished running one or more scenarios/cases.** On the screen, click **Continue** to come back to the software’s main menu.
+Wait until you see the text **International Futures has finished running one or more scenarios/cases.** On the screen, click **Continue** to come back to the software’s main menu.

 Step 3: Download the Output Files